What are the current COVID guidelines for the chapel?

 |N. Charles Street &

 Please convey all parking options to your guests.
 If there is a special event on campus, the Jenkins/Beatty Lot may fill up.

 To be courteous to the next wedding party, we ask that your guests vacate their spaces within 30 minutes of the end of your ceremony.

 Limos and Shuttles:

-If you have limos, shuttles, or charter buses, they may drop off your wedding party and guests in the Jenkins/Beatty lot.
-However, please note that these vehicles are not allowed on the cobblestone/slate area in front of the Chapel.
-Please contact Paolo Bisante at 410-617-5450 or email@example.com for additional parking information for these vehicles.
+If you have limos, shuttles, or charter buses, they may drop off your wedding party and guests on Ennis Parallel, the street that runs behind the university using Charles Street to enter.
+These large vehicles, shuttles and/or buses are not permitted to enter the Jenkins lot.
+Please contact Paolo Bisante at firstname.lastname@example.org for additional parking information for these vehicles.